 How the FUND Works

 The Gig Harbor Land Conservation Fund works in collaboration with non-profit and governmental entities (what we call "eligible entities") to conserve in perpetuity undeveloped properties that are of value to the community, ideally as both open space and wildlife habitat.
 Potential properties will be judged by the extent to which the land contributes to the GHLCF mission and the extent to which the land is threatened by development.
 The GHLCF may contribute dollars to serve as "matching funds" for grants, for example for land purchases or conservation easements, or may contribute funds directly to escrow to support a purchase/easement by an eligible entity where a grant is not available.
 All GHLCF recipients agree to record a restriction on title that ensures that the land will be kept in conservation forever and agree that the land will be open for public enjoyment (while protecting sensitive areas, as applicable).
+Eligible entites looking to partner can apply using this form.

 To help preserve undeveloped properties in the greater Gig Harbor area in order to retain the beauty of our natural environment, retain critical habitat for wildlife, particularly keystone species like salmon, and to ensure everyone has equitable access to natural open spaces.